 We need Universal Background Checks because there is a very large loophole in the existing federal law that allows dangerous people to obtain possession of a gun.

 When the Supreme Court ruled that the possession of a gun for personal protection was a constitutional right under the Second Amendment, they also ruled that several classes of people could be denied this right.
 Among the prohibited classes of people are felons and the seriously mentally ill.
 Almost everyone agrees that these are limited and reasonable restrictions on the right to own a gun.

 The fix is simple.
 All gun sales should be subject to a background check.
 The rule that applies to licensed dealers should apply to all gun sales.
-All gun sales and transfers of ownership in all states should be subject to this requirement.
-This is what is we mean by "universal" background checks.
+This is what is we mean by Universal Background Checks.

 With rights come responsibilities.
 Although the primary owner of a gun undergoes a background check when the gun is initially purchased from a licensed dealer, the secondary buyer of that gun may not.
 Just as we are at risk from second-hand smoke from cigarettes, we are also at risk of being shot by a “second-hand gun.”

 Eighty-five percent of voters and 60 percent of NRA members support universal background checks.

 There are three pieces of legislation pending at a federal level that could help reduce gun violence: